Mike Crockart: Member of Parliament

-The result from the 2010 election produced a situation whereby no one party had a majority in the House of Commons and so a coalition agreement was drawn up between the Conservatives and the Liberal Democrats.
-As a result, Crockart, in his first term as an MP, was now sitting on the Government benches as opposed to the opposition ones.
+The 2010 general election produced a hung parliament, whereby no one party had a majority in the House of Commons and so a coalition agreement was drawn up between the Conservatives and the Liberal Democrats.
+As a result, upon his election Crockart sat on the Government benches in the House of Commons as opposed to the opposition ones.
 Speaking about the agreement, Crockart claimed that this was a "bold and ambitious agreement" that would bring "positive change to Edinburgh".
 Crockart was appointed the Parliamentary Private Secretary (PPS) to the Scottish Secretary Michael Moore.

 On 9 December 2010, Crockart resigned as Michael Moore's PPS to vote against the government's proposed rise in tuition fees.
 In his resignation letter, he told party chief whip Alistair Carmichael that the rise in potential student debt will "seriously impact on people's choices".
 He went on to say, "this is especially true for those students from poorer backgrounds, many of whom have no role models in their schools or families to demonstrate to them the benefits which can accrue from a university education."

+In February 2015, Crockart had sat on the select committee cross-examining Alan Bates and Paula Vennells.
+Satirical magazine Private Eye reported that "Crockart was asking questions that weren't exactly unhelpful to Fujitsu's case".

 During the 2015 general election campaign, Crockart criticised the Scottish National Party for issuing campaign letters referring to him as the "retiring MP".
-At the election, he lost his seat to SNP cadidate Michelle Thomson.
+At the election, he lost his seat to SNP candidate Michelle Thomson having received 18,168 votes (33.1%) to Thomson's 21,378 votes (39.0%).